 Damage to the abdominal muscles — which some people call the stomach muscle — can occur during exercise, heavy lifting, and other activities.
 Cool and warm packs and special stretches can help manage a pulled or strained abdominal muscle.

 The abdominal muscles stretch over the abdomen from the chest to the hips, covering the center and sides also.
-Some people call this area the stomach muscle, but the stomach is actually a different organ.

 Doctors also refer to a pulled muscle as a strain or tear.
 This type of injury can happen through overuse, by stretching a muscle too much, or through excessive force.

 A pulled muscle may feel sore or painful and restrict movement.
 As the abdominal muscles are hard to support externally, treatment involves rest and pain medication.

 In this article, learn more about the causes and symptoms of a pulled abdominal muscle.
 Also, find out how to tell it apart from other injuries in the same area.

 - not warming up properly before exercise or strenuous activity

 - using incorrect technique during exercise

 - suddenly twisting the body from the core

 Tight or tired abdominal muscles or a previous injury to the area can increase the risk of a pulled abdominal muscle.